EvelyneElst/LIFE_VAQUUMS/data/readme.md

 * to save battery life the time resolution was set to 15 minutes
 * these sensors were not validated (cf. no `sc` codes), measurement are provided as-is
 * these sensors also measure relative humidity (RH in %) and temperature (T in °C)

+### *Calibration*

+The sensor data is not calibrated in any way.
+The data represents the raw readings and the concentrations for gaseous pollutants are expressed in ppb while for particulate matter (PM) they are in µg/m³-equivalents.
+One exception for PM is the Shinyei PPD60PV which reports in internal concentration units that need to be converted to µg/m³ using a suitable (calibration) function.
+More details on the function we used can be found in the reports mentioned under the (Further reading)[#further-reading] section below.

 ## Status codes